 Here we see yet more file flexibility: export options present for up/down-sampling and the dither algorithm used: TPDF or KORG AQUA.
 (Any differences between these two algorithms remains beyond the scope of this coverage).

 Mercifully, there are no wizards to plough through.
 AudioGate’s clean intuitive UI makes for a pleasurable experience – one that’s generally in short supply in the vinyl-ripping world and unheard of at the DS-DAC-10R’s asking price.
-What a find!
+What a pleasant find.

 Further information: KORG